Here are hints on how and where to buy used cars Australia wide. And some tips about the paperwork to check.

 After your purchase go to the relevant authority in your state and transfer the registration.
 You will pay a stamp duty and a transfer fee.

-For used cars in Sydney visit the Road Traffic Authority (RTA).
+For used cars in Sydney visit the Roads and Maritime Services authority.